tamos/nice_things/README.md

 Follow the instructions on django-girls for PostgreSQL install (NOTE: For creating

-the database user and the database, follow step 2 in this Readme):
+the database user and the database, follow step 2 in this ReadME):

 https://tutorial-extensions.djangogirls.org/en/optional_postgresql_installation/